sap-tutorials/How-Tos/tutorials/2017/02/vora-aws-cluster-setup/vora-aws-cluster-setup.md

 ![Vora](vora2.png)

 Take action on the messages shown in red and click on the button again; for example if port/s are not open, open the security group ports as needed.
-Refer to the "AWS Step by Step guide to create Security Group SAP HANA Vora 1.3".  `Ambari` server takes a while to start running, so in this case it is good to wait for few minutes. `Ambari` server status can be also checked by doing SSH to the Manager instance and checking the `Ambari` server status.
+Refer to the "AWS Step by Step guide to create Security Group SAP Vora 1.3".  `Ambari` server takes a while to start running, so in this case it is good to wait for few minutes. `Ambari` server status can be also checked by doing SSH to the Manager instance and checking the `Ambari` server status.

 The steps above are needed only for first-time setup.
 Later, the console password can be used to access the cluster to log in.